UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

         import smtplib
         return smtplib.SMTP("smtp.gmail.com")

-A fixture is simply a function that will get run when it it used, and returns *something* that your tests need:
+A fixture is simply a function that will get run when it is used, and returns *something* that your tests need:

 To use a fixture, you add it as a parameter to your test function: